Skip to main content

 STEM education promotes the development of foundational competencies and transversal skills such as problem-solving, critical thinking, and collaborative skills, laying the groundwork for innovative education in the subjects above.

-Why are we focusing on it?
+Why are we focusing on this?

 The European Union is facing a significant challenge in meeting the demand for skilled talent in STEM fields.
 These are crucial for growing, strategic sectors like clean and circular technologies, digital technologies, aerospace, and defence.